 Body comparison: Panasonic FZ2000 vs Sony RX10 II

 The physical size and weight of the Panasonic FZ2000 and the Sony RX10 II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ2000 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 II is notably smaller (19 percent) than the Panasonic FZ2000.
 Moreover, the RX10 II is markedly lighter (11 percent) than the FZ2000.
 It is noteworthy in this context that the RX10 II is splash and dust-proof, while the FZ2000 does not feature any corresponding weather-sealing.

-The price is, of course, an important factor in any camera decision.
+Any camera decision will obviously take relative prices into account.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The FZ2000 was somewhat cheaper (by 8 percent) than the RX10 II at launch, but both cameras fall into the same price category.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Panasonic FZ2000 vs Sony RX10 II